Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

-Ps.: one of the benefits of doing this tour with the agency is the organization because the van is gonna leave you at one point and get you at the other, in this way you can know more places in the same day.
-Besides, with them, you have a guidance of a native guide that brings historical information and curiosities, shows you typical fruits, giants bromeliad, and much more.
+Ps.: one of the benefits of doing this tour with the agency is the organization because the van is going to leave you at one point and get you at the other, in this way you can know more places on the same day.
+Besides, with them, you have a guidance of a native guide that brings historical information and curiosities, shows you typical fruits, giant bromeliad, and much more.

 15 – Cooking class

-What about learn a new recipe and know more about the local cultural?
-At this cooking class you will learn how to do a complete Bahian meal with moqueca (coconut milk base), pirão (manioc flour cream), farofa de banana da terra (toasted manioc flour mixture), and a regional drink.
+What about learning a new recipe and knowing more about the local culture?
+In this cooking class, you will learn how to do a complete Bahian meal with moqueca (coconut milk base), pirão (manioc flour cream), farofa de banana da terra (toasted manioc flour mixture), and a regional drink.
 Who leads the activity is C. Mestre Comprido.